A Sensitivity-based Data Augmentation Framework for Model Predictive Control Policy Approximation: ILLUSTRATIVE EXAMPLES

 \subsection{Building Climate Control}

-We now illustrate the proposed approach on a building climate control problem, for which there have been several works considering MPC as the control strategy \cite{drgovna2018approximate,privara2011role}.
+We now illustrate the proposed approach on a building climate control problem, for which there have been several works considering MPC as the control strategy, see \cite{drgovna2018approximate,privara2011role} and the references therein.
 In our simulations, we model the heat dynamics of a building based on the modeling framework from \cite{bacher2011identifying}, as shown below,